 All requirements are due as listed in the syllabus.
-Assignments that are turned in after the due dates will not receive full credit and will be docked 10 percent, unless approved by the instructor.
+Assignments that are turned in after the due dates will not receive full credit and will be docked 10 percent.
 Assignments cannot be redone for additional credit.

 BHSU STUDENT RESPONSIBILITIES

 During the first visit, you should share the contents of this handbook with your clinical educator.
 During this experience you must meet the following requirements: